nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 *****************************************
 ownCloud uses a `RFC 4086 ("Randomness Requirements for Security")`_ compliant mixer to generate cryptographically secure pseudo-random numbers.
-This means that when generating a random number ownCloud will request multiple random numbers from different sources and deriviate from these the final random number.
+This means that when generating a random number ownCloud will request multiple random numbers from different sources and derive from these the final random number.

 The random number generation also tries to request random numbers from ``/dev/urandom``, thus it is highly recommended to configure your setup in such a way that PHP is able to read random data from it.

 Enable hardening modules such as SELinux
 ****************************************
 It is highly recommend to enable hardening modules such as SELinux where possible.
-A list of required configurations can be found in our documentation.
+See See :doc:`selinux_configuration.rst` to learn more about SELinux.

 Deployment
 ----------